Mathnerd314/stroscot/docs/Commentary/Modules.rst

 Lookup for a name n from a lexical scope s returns all entities such that there exists a name in the declaration space of s whose stem identifier is equal to the stem identifier of n.
 Outer scope entities are shadowed by inner scope entities, and later identifiers shadow earlier identifiers with the same name; shadowing generates a warning.
 Another warning checks for similarly-named identifiers based on `confusables <http://www.unicode.org/reports/tr39/#Confusable_Detection>`__.

+Some ways of importing (based on Python):

+* fully qualified: no import, write ``module_a.module_b.module_c.method()``
+* module import: ``import module_a.module_b.module_c``, ``module_c.method()``
+* member import: ``import module_a.module_b.module_c.method``, ``method()``.
+* wildcard import: ``import module_a.module_b.module_c.*``, ``method()``.
+* renamed module import: ``import module_a.module_b.module_c as module_d``, ``module_d.method()``
+* renamed member import: ``import module_a.module_b.module_c.method as method2``, ``method2()``.
+* namespace import: ``import module_a.module_b``, ``module_b.module_c.method()``

+Fully qualified names are mainly useful at the REPL, when you just want to access something but don't want to write two statements.
+They are also useful conceptually, as a way to talk about and use the global namespace.
+Indeed Nixpkgs does not expose some values in the global namespace and it is annoying to try to access them.
+In library code though, they are a bit verbose - it could be usable for a function that is only used in one place, or for a quick hack, but it is better style to list an explicit import.
+Still though, it seems worth supporting fully qualified names everywhere for consistency.

+The module import is clear about the origin of each function, avoiding name clashes and some modules deliberately use short, ambiguous names such as ``CSV.read`` so that they can only be used with module imports.
+It certainly is a common style that should be supported.

+The member import is the most concise, and for unambiguous math function like ``sin`` it doesn't make much sense to use the module import.
+So it also should be supported.
+Similarly importing all math functions is kind of annoying so the wildcard import makes a lot of sense.

+The renaming imports are useful to solve name clashes.
+But it is questionable whether name clashes need to be resolved in this way, and whether the renamed version is recognizable.
+For example, Haskell has gotten to the point where people write ``import Set as S``, a terrible name.
+It is because the names of functions clash (e.g. ``map`` in the Prelude and ``map`` on a ``Set``).
+But Stroscot has overloading so this clash isn't an issue at all.
+And a strong standard library committee means that there will be very few name clashes.
+Still though, I could see it being useful if third-party libraries conflict, or some other rare cases; it doesn't seem worth excluding renaming import entirely like Java.

+The namespace import is the bastard child of a fully qualified import and a renaming import.
+It is still pretty verbose, but it is a little clearer than renaming the module to something unrelated.
+I don't think it will be used much in practice, but if fully qualified imports are supported it makes sense to also allow partially qualified namespace imports.

 Type piracy
 ===========